subhranilnath/EVA-REPO/README.md

 ## 💡 How to Use It

 1. Clone the repository and create a virtual environment.
 Then install dependencies from requirements.txt.
-2. Add your API keys in a .env file (OpenAI, Hugging Face).
+2. Add your API keys in a .env file (Groq, Cohere, Hugging Face).
-3. Run the main Python script:
+3. Run the main Python script: **Main.py**
-    **Main.py**